 - there are changes to the wall of the vein (for example, if you sit still for a long time)

 - there are changes in how the blood flows

 Blood clots can form in veins anywhere in the body, including in the small veins under your skin or in the veins deep inside your body.
 The medical name for a blood clot is a ‘venous thromboembolism’.

-Your blood naturally clots so you don’t bleed out if you are injured.
+Your blood naturally clots so you don’t lose too much blood if you are injured.
 Blood clotting becomes a problem when it blocks your blood from flowing properly.

 Who is at risk of blood clots?

 Usually a combination of things leads to a blood clot.
 You are more likely to develop a blood clot if:

 - you don’t move around for a long period of time (for example, if you are on a long-haul flight)

 - you aren’t moving because you have had surgery

 - you aren’t moving due to an injury, especially a leg injury